VolhaP87/Office_Supplies_Recommendation_System/README.md

 Although the RMSE value of the ALS model was much higher than the RMSE of the SVD model (4.209), the predictions were still made.
 ALS is good for large-scaled collaborative filtering problems and slightly different from SVD.
 Spark attempts to offer a somewhat abstracted approach to the development of algorithms within a distributed computing environment, but it performs much slower.

 Before making any recommendations in Spark, the function that took in product_Index and returned a string that represented the product_ID was created.
 After that the dataset with meta data was imported into a Spark DataFrame.
-The function that returned the product_ID as a product title was formed and recommendations were made.
-A function that took in a new user and some products the user had rated and then returned 10 highest recommended products was also created.
+The function that returned the product_ID as a product title was formed.
+Also, a function that took in a new user and some products the user had rated and then returned 10 highest recommended products was created.

 ### A/B Testing
 The Stationary and Co.
 Company also asked to design an experiment to test whether it would be more effective for the company's marketing team to offer their products in a pack of two instead of just one.
 The company said if they had an absolute increase in the buying rate of just 5%, it'd be worth making the change.
 The company also mentioned that the experiment could be run for a month since they needed to make a decision fast enough before the beginning of a new school year.
 The company said they had about 6.5 million unique visitors per day and around 25% of them buy some product every day.